A common query at The Law Offices of Sean M. Cleary is "What happens in a car accident when no ticket is issued to

-If a person is at fault, he/she is liable.
+If a person is at fault, they are liable.
 If the other driver's insurance finds its insured was at fault, it will pay.
 In some cases, they may decide every driver had some responsibility for the accident and assign each a portion of the fault.

 It's crucial to understand that neither a police citation nor an insurance company's liability decision will dictate the outcome of a court case.

 If the car crash involves severe or fatal injuries and there is a dispute about who is at fault, an injured person or surviving family members have the legal right to file a personal injury lawsuit.
 The person who filed the lawsuit will present evidence seeking to prove that the other driver was negligent and they or their auto insurance companies owe damages.